Syllabus: Modern research

-In a 2002 study, Parks and Harris suggest "a syllabus can serve students as a model of professional thinking and writing".

-In 2005, Slattery & Carlson describe the syllabus as a "contract between faculty members and their students, designed to answer student's questions about a course, as well as inform them about what will happen should they fail to meet course expectations".
+In 2005, Slattery & Carlson describe the syllabus as a "contract between faculty members and their students, designed to answer students' questions about a course, as well as inform them about what will happen should they fail to meet course expectations".
 They promote using action verbs (identify, analyze, evaluate) as opposed to passive verbs (learn, recognize, understand) when creating course goals.
 Habanek stresses the importance of the syllabus as a "vehicle for expressing accountability and commitment."